-I mentioned that there is a reason most safety razor companies also make blades and Merkur is a great example of how good innovation with a safety razor leads to understanding what is needed to make a good safety razor blade.
+I mentioned that there is a reason most safety razor companies also make blades and Merkur is a great example of how good innovation with a safety razor leads to understanding what is needed to make a good blade.

 Made from German steel, if that’s a selling point to you, these blades are durable.
 Not to sound stereotypical, but they are definitely made with precision.
 I’ve never come across a box that wasn’t neatly packaged, and every blade looked completely identical to the next.
 Trust me, I’m just that anal to open up multiple blades and inspect them.
 I take my head shaving very serious.